thomsonreuters/RippleDecoratorView/README.md

 Ripple Decorator View
 =====================

-RippleDecoratorView is a widget library with a view used to wrap any of you layouts.
+RippleDecoratorView is a widget library with a view used to wrap any of your layouts.
 It allows you, for any touch, to add animations effects such as: ripple stroke, ripple fill, highlight, and zoom.
 These animations come with a configurable fade-in, fade-out timeline.